guilhermetelles/World-Chat-Project/README.md

 #World Chat Project

-World Chat Project is a simple application created for study purposes using Node.js that allows people in the same network chat.
+World Chat Project allows people in the same network to chat.
+It's a simple application created for studying purposes using Node.js.

+###Technology

+Node.js

 ###For now, features include:
 * Defining a username